Connecticut Roads - US 202/6/44

 To add insult to injury, Kenosia Road's end at US 6/202 has these abominations (not the tasteful I-84, the others).

-EB from Woodville to Litchfield.
+EB from New Preston to Torrington.

 WB signage from the US 202/US 44 multiplex, including small-font shields such as the 167's that tell you they have two directions but fail to specify which is which.
 Why not just put SOUTH on the left, NORTH on the right, and give the extra shield to a roadgeek?
 Incidentally, that JUNCTION sign is way off base - this sign is on both of those routes, and signage should more clearly establish that what one is approaching is the split between them.